shanicohen1902/lb-types/root/readme.md

 ## Rules:
 To distribute traffic across your application servers you will need a load balancer.
 In this lab you will create different types of Application Load Balancer.
-1. A server type can be lazy, eager, or normal
+1. A server type can be lazy, fast, or normal
-1. Time spent on a task can be lazy, eager, or normal
+1. Time spent on a task can be lazy, fast, or normal

 ## Implementation
 ### use case 1 (example) -  Round Robin Load Balancer